Subsidized Housing Vouchers

 Family Self-Sufficiency Program (FSS)

 FSS is a voluntary HUD program designed to help Housing Choice Voucher families achieve increased economic self-sufficiency over a five-year period.
-CTI provides one-on-one coaching and assistance with reaching pre-set goals.
-This can include but is not limited to financial literacy, credit help, education, job skills, and career guidance.
+CTI provides one-on-one coaching and assistance with reaching self-sufficiency goals.
+This can include, but is not limited to financial literacy, credit help, education, job skills, and career guidance.
+In addition, there is an escrow component to the program, where deposits are made into an escrow account on the participant’s behalf when their rent portion is increased due to increases in employment income.
+If the participant completes all the self-sufficiency goals they set, they get the escrow, plus interest, upon graduation.

 The Supporting Neighborhood Opportunity in Massachusetts (SNO Mass) Program supports Housing Choice Voucher families with school-aged children making moves to communities with high quality schools, parks and open space and health, safe environments.
 SNO Mass helps families take full advantage of the “choice” embedded in the Housing Choice Voucher Program.
 For more information and ways to contact us please click here